jorbDehmel/jsonx/README.md

 entries held directly within it.
 Once a block is resolved, later queries do not have to resolve it.

+## A Note on Stringification

+The `stringify` method is provided for debugging **only**.
+This method recursively resolves all contents of a JSONX object, the results of which may be **infinitely long**.
+Far from a simple JSON version of the structure, it can be an infinitely-convoluted recursive nightmare tree.

 ## EBNF

 JSONX is *not* parsed via EBNF: Here is a rough approximation